- Why performance reviews should be conducted each quarter.

 Importantly, these reviews should be conducted quarterly.
 Anything less than that would simply be a lagging indicator of professional performance and would not be useful for correcting issues.

 1. Improve Employee Performance

-The most obvious benefit of regular reviews is that they provide an opportunity to improve the overall performance in the business.
-As we mentioned, when individuals improve it benefits the entire company.
+The most obvious benefit of regular reviews is that they provide an opportunity to improve the business's overall performance.
+As we mentioned, when individuals improve, it benefits the entire company.

-Taking time to look over the work that your staff has done over the last quarter provides an opportunity to identify areas that may need more attention or resources.
-If you’re able to identify a problem, analyze it, and find a solution, you can often find savings by improving efficiencies.
+Taking time to look over the work your staff has done over the last quarter provides an opportunity to identify areas needing more attention or resources.
+If you can identify a problem, analyze it, and find a solution, you can often find savings by improving efficiencies.

 2. Identify Opportunities For Advancement

 If an open position in your org chart needs to be filled, the right candidate is often already working for you.
 Regular performance reviews allow you an opportunity to identify staff that may be the right fit for various positions within the business.
 This can help you decide whether you need to advertise externally for the role from the beginning or whether you might consider promoting someone from within the company, setting off your succession plan.

 Indeed, employees that are promoted from within usually save the company money and perform better than external hires.
 A study from SAGE Journals showed that external hires tend to perform significantly lower on performance reviews during their first two years than internal workers promoted to similar positions.
 Those external hires were also more likely to leave the company, despite earning salaries that cost employers 18 to 20 percent more than those who were internally promoted, according to the study.

 3. Improve Employee Engagement

 The process allows staff a greater understanding of how their role contributes to the overall goals of the company.